|Building Options - Page 3|

-The standard insulation in Ai's dome building kits consists of seven inch thick expanded bead polystyrene E.P.S. or R-28 which is comparable to eleven inches of fiberglass batting.
-You can purchase thicker 9" E.P.S.
+The standard insulation in Ai's dome building kits consists of seven inch thick expanded polystyrene E.P.S. or R-28 which is comparable to eleven inches of fiberglass batting.
+Or purchase thicker 9" E.P.S.
 To learn more about E.P.S. as a vapor barrier click on Vapor Barrier.

 Ai domes with 7" E.P.S. will easily outperform conventional housing with 11" thick fiberglass insulation.
 Instead of purchasing thicker EPS, purchase double or triple paned windows and insulated doors.
 Windows and doors are where your cooled or heated air will escape.

 The cost of the 9" E.P.S. is the cost to upgrade the 7" E.P.S. to 9" E.P.S. for the entire component panel kit.
 Dormer and Entryway panels are 3 1/2" EPS.

-American Ingenuity includes a four foot tall riser panel in the building kit at no extra cost.
+American Ingenuity includes a four foot tall riser panels in the building kit at no extra cost.

 The four foot tall riser panels allow for more vertical space near the perimeter of the first floor and greater headroom on the second floor.
 The first floor ceiling height in the 22', 27', 30', and 34' domes is 7 1/2 feet.
 The first floor ceiling height in the 36' and larger domes is 8'.

 Domes are connected together with a Link which consists of E.P.S. insulation with steel mesh attached on site (mesh can be purchased from ai) and concrete applied on site.
 The Link panels consist of precut 3 1/2" or 7" thick E.P.S.
 The Link EPS panels can be purchased with wallboard adhered.
-On site you assemble the Link E.P.S. panels, cover them with steel mesh and coat them with the fiber concrete.
+On site assemble the Link E.P.S. panels, cover them with steel mesh and coat them with the fiber concrete.